Azure/blobxfer/docs/10-cli-usage.md

 * `--storage-account` specifies the storage account to use.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.
+* `--sync-copy-dest-storage-account` specifies the destination remote Azure storage account for the `synccopy` command.
+This can be optionally provided through an environment variable `BLOBXFER_SYNC_COPY_DEST_STORAGE_ACCOUNT` instead.
+* `--sync-copy-dest-remote-path` specifies the destination remote Azure path under the synchronous copy destination storage account.

 ### Encryption
 * `--rsa-private-key` is the RSA private key in PEM format to use.
 This can